 - motor vehicle collisions

 Habitat loss and climate change are certainly major threats, but their list misses most other major threats.
 According to the most recent scientific assessment of threats to nationally listed threatened plants and animals, by Stephen Kearney and colleagues, invasive species imperil 82% of listed species, ecosystem modifications such as altered fire and hydrological regimes threaten 74% and agricultural activities (which includes clearing) threaten 60%.

-The Animal Justice Party’s last three threats are minor or trivial in comparison.
+The Animal Justice Party’s last three threats are minor or trivial in comparison for Australian native animals.

 What does the party think is the cause of the numerous extinctions and declines in central and northern Australia, particularly of mammals, where none of their threats operate to any significant degree?
 What about in Christmas Island’s national park, where none of their threats operate and where a bat and three lizard species have recently been wiped out?